Result of your search for "music"

 Barcelona has its own Christmas festival that brings culture to the city during the festive season.

 The Barcelona Christmas Festival will transform Plaça Catalunya into the epicentre of the performing arts between 20 and 30 December, with a programme that includes music, theatre, dance and circus.
-There will be 25 shows, 14 of which are premieres in the city, with a wide variety of proposals ranging from small pieces of visual theatre to a travelling show that will tour the different districts of the city.
+There will be a wide variety of proposals ranging from small pieces of visual theatre to a travelling show that will tour the different districts of the city.
 In the afternoons, dance and circus merge into a unique offer, while in the evenings, music will take centre stage with a varied selection of artists.
 A unique event for the whole family to enjoy, with performances by renowned Catalan and international companies.